zendbit/zendflow/README.md

 This file is nimscript to manage the zendflow projects, available command:
 ```
-nim zf.nims new appname -> create new projects under projects directory
-nim zf.nims install appname deps -> install application depedencies, to add depedency you can changes the deps file or directly from nimble command
-nim zf.nims run appname -> this will run the appname, run command will wait user input: return/enter will recompile changes source, to quit type "q" then hit return/enter

-use this instead:
 ./zf.sh new appname -> create new projects under projects directory
 ./zf.sh install appname deps -> install application depedencies, to add depedency you can changes the deps file or directly from nimble command
 ./zf.sh run appname -> this will run the appname, run command will wait user input: return/enter will recompile changes source, to quit type "q" then hit return/enter